Obsessive-compulsive disorder (OCD) is a long-lasting disorder defined by intrusive thoughts (obsessions) and repetitive behaviors (compulsions). ¹

 Brain Formation and Functioning

-Through image studies, we know people with OCD reveal a difference in their frontal cortex and subcortical formations of the brain.
-It’s not entirely understood how these unusual areas of the brain work.
-Yet, we know due to these formations, the brain functions with the likes of OCD symptoms.
+Image studies reveal people with OCD showcase a difference in their frontal cortex and subcortical formations.
+It’s not entirely understood how these irregularities in the brain work.
+However, we do know these abnormalities can lead to OCD symptoms. ¹³

 Environment